AdobeDocs/certification.en/help/certifications/aem/aem-forms-p-bedeveloper.md

 Your certification will be valid for two years from when you pass.
 We recommend taking the newer version, when possible, because it covers newer product capabilities.

-If you are an backend forms developer with 0-12 months of experience working with the AEM Platform, with 12 months experience using and configuring Adobe Cloud Manager, have at least 24 months experience configuring, implementing, and managing Continuous Integration/Continuous Deployment tasks.
+If you're a backend forms developer and have:

+* 0-12 months of experience working with the AEM Platform
+* 12 months experience using and configuring Adobe Cloud Manager
+* At least 24 months experience configuring, implementing, and managing Continuous Integration/Continuous Deployment tasks

-Additionally, are comfortable working in Adobe Managed Services and Adobe Experience Manager as a Cloud Service, and able to set up Adobe Experience Manager environments and infrastructure.
-If you are familiar with the following technologies and environments:
+Additionally, you're comfortable working in Adobe Managed Services and Adobe Experience Manager as a Cloud Service.
+Are able to set up Adobe Experience Manager environments and infrastructure.

+If you're familiar with the following technologies and environments:

 * Cloud Manager
 * Adobe IO CLI